This is the view from the road right in front of the house.

 The twin storage bed and desk is included (if desired) and there are ceiling strip lights that provide your room lighting.
 You bring your own bedding and decorations.
 Wall art can stay if you'd like.
 We ask that you use existing nails for art if possible, but if you add more, please use small nails or thumbtacks, no sticky hanging methods.
 To hang anything heavy or large, you must clear it with us.
 If approved, we will hang it for you to avoid damage to the newly renovated walls.

 Like most houses in this area, the main bathroom is small, so you will need to keep most personal items in a portable basket or bathroom bag.
+The shower is a full size shower that easily fits my 6 ft, 250 lb husband.
 There is a closet with towels and washcloths.
 Toilet paper must be single-ply to avoid clogging the older plumbing.
 There is also a second toilet room in the basement laundry area.

 Office & Living Room Combo into Kitchen Dinette